ionify/about/origin.md

   ,  "when loaded" : "as JavaScript"
   }
 ```
-At the time, cross-domain fetching was also unavailable via
-the popular but
+At the time, cross-domain fetching was impossible via the popular but
 [same-origin-policy-limited](https://en.wikipedia.org/wiki/Same-origin_policy)
 [`XMLHttpRequest`](https://en.wikipedia.org/wiki/XMLHttpRequest)
 resource-fetching web API 😔